JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow

-Closer inspection of the L1527 MIRI/MRS spectra reveals clear double peak emission in three different forbidden lines: \ArII, \NeIII, and \FeII.
-The \NeII\, line showed very weak and un-resolved profile limited to just few pixels and was therefore excluded.
-The double peak emission was detected only on the eastern region of the outflow.
-Fig.~\ref{fig8} shows the profiles and the morphology of double peak spectra for \ArII, \NeIII, and \FeII\, lines.
-In the first column, the Moment 0 maps are presented with the sample aperture positions.
-In the middle column, we show the double peak spectra extracted at the sample aperture position.
-The spectra are color coded blue, green, and red for \ArII, \NeIII, and \FeII, respectively.
-The line profiles clearly show two separate velocity peaks associated to LV and HV components.
-A 1-D Gaussian fit was performed on each velocity component to estimate their peak radial velocity, shifted to the rest frame in LSR.
-In the last column of Fig.~\ref{fig8}, we show the jet emission map associated to the HV component.
-The jet emission was isolated from the double-peaked line profile by extracting the high-velocity (HV) component, thereby identifying the spatial region associated with it.
-This was achieved by integrating the line intensity over a velocity range of $80-150$\,\kms, with an additional criteria that the emission exhibited a Gaussian profile and a line width exceeding the spectral resolution.
-All the three maps show an extended jet with its brightest emission closest to the protostar.
+Closer inspection of the L1527 MIRI/MRS spectra reveals clear double-peaked emission in three different forbidden lines: \ArII, \NeIII, and \FeII.
+The \NeII\ line shows a very weak, unresolved profile limited to just a few pixels; it was therefore excluded.
+The double-peaked emission was detected only in the eastern region of the outflow.
+Fig.~\ref{fig8} shows the profiles and the morphology of the double-peaked spectra for the \ArII, \NeIII, and \FeII\ lines.
+In the first column, the moment 0 maps are presented with the sample aperture positions.
+In the middle column, we show the double-peaked spectra extracted at the sample aperture position.
+The spectra are color-coded in blue, green, and red for \ArII, \NeIII, and \FeII, respectively.
+The line profiles clearly show two separate velocity peaks associated with the LV and HV components.
+A 1D Gaussian fit was performed on each velocity component to estimate their peak radial velocity, shifted to the rest frame in the LSR.
+In the last column of Fig.~\ref{fig8}, we show the jet emission map associated with the HV component.
+The jet emission was isolated from the double-peaked line profile by extracting the HV component, thereby identifying the associated spatial region.
+This was achieved by integrating the line intensity over a velocity range of $80-150$\,\kms, with the additional criteria that the emission exhibited a Gaussian profile and a line width exceeding the spectral resolution.
+All three maps show an extended jet with its brightest emission closest to the protostar.